 🔥How the NBA All-Star Game will honor Kobe Bryant🔥

-The NBA will pay tribute to Kobe Bryant throughout the league’s All-Star weekend in Chicago.
-On Sunday, the league will dedicate the All-Star Game and even change some of the game’s rules to honor the NBA legend who died with his daughter, Gianna, and seven others in a helicopter crash last month near Los Angeles.
+The NBA has been paying tribute to Kobe Bryant throughout the league’s All-Star weekend in Chicago.
+On Sunday, the league will dedicate the All-Star Game to Bryant and even change some of the game’s rules to honor the NBA legend who, along with his daughter, Gianna, and seven others, died in a helicopter crash last month near Los Angeles.

 The tribute patches to Kobe Bryant, Gianna Bryant & Calabasas crash victims & stripe for David Stern on 2020 NBA All-Star Weekend jerseys pic.twitter.com/AqXdH2r2AP— Ben Golliver (@BenGolliver) February 14, 2020